moozer/PlaskData/pages/2014S/ITT2 NW/System development/01_Introduction.md

-date: 2013-01-23
 author: Morten Bo Nielsen
 email: mon@eal.dk
-sectionname: Introduction

 The course is the continuation of system design in first semester, where the basics of project design and some basic diagrams were introduced.

-This semester we will reiterate on structure system design and present more design tools.
+This semester we will reiterate on structured system design and present more development tools.

-The course is worth 1½ ECTS.
+The course is worth 2½ ECTS.